openvinotoolkit/openvino/docs/notebooks/nano-llava-multimodal-chatbot-with-output.rst

 .. parsed-literal::

-    The image primarily features a white, fluffy llama with a small pink nose and a cute smiley face.
-The llama is standing in the middle of a fire, which is bright and orange in color.
-The fire is so intense that it's causing the llama to glow in a fiery blaze.
-The llama's ears are pink and the fire is so intense that it's causing the fire to spread.
-The fire is also casting a bright yellow light, and the llama's face is lit up with a warm, inviting glow.
-The llama's fur is fluffy and white, and it has black eyes that are wide open.
-The llama's face has
+    This image features a cute white llama with large black eyes and pink lips, standing in the middle of a bright, lit-up fire.
+The llama is adorned with a tiny yellow sticker on its face, and its ears are pink and white.
+The llama's white fur is slightly burnt, giving it a unique and playful appearance.
+The llama's right and left front legs are also white, matching the rest of its body.
+The llama's eyes are a striking shade of pink, and its nose is black, adding to its adorable features.
+    The fire in which the llama stands is bright and orange, with a few small flames flickering, adding

 Convert and Optimize model